Preparing a Bid to Host an ICME

-To see the local organisers (and bidders) from the last ICME-14 held in 2021 in China) please go here:
+To see the local organisers (and bidders) from the ICME-15 (2024) please go here.

 The document should present the scientific infrastructure in the bidding country that will be supporting the congress.
 This is to demonstrate the presence of a sufficiently large group of mathematics educators in the country to provide national backup of the scientific program.
-In particular, the document should clarify whether there is a substantial core of educators in the country with experience in international meetings.
+In particular, the document should clarify whether there is a substantial core of educators in the country with experience in international meetings (e.g. ICME).